 Our good friends at the Defense Acquisition University (DAU) will be performing training for contractors and acquisition professionals starting in July 2020.
 It was also mentioned that state and locally ran Procurement Technical Assistance Centers (PTAC) will provide training events and seminars to assist small businesses in their preparations.

 CMMC Marketplace Portal

 Supposedly there will eventually be a marketplace for companies to schedule their audit with the various certified C3PAO's.
 It is to be determined how much is required in terms of data entry, what information about each C3PAO will be provided, will payments be processed through this marketplace, etc.

 Previously it was rumored that prime contractors and subcontractors would have similar level requirements.
 Katie Arrington addressed this head on in the briefing and said that this will not always be the case.
 Level flowdown will follow the CUI.
 Arrington stated that if a contractor is believed to never receive or touch CUI, then they would likely be required to meet Level 1.
 Conversely, if there is a greater chance a supplier will touch CUI, then they will likely be required to meet Level 3.

 Ellen Lord made it very clear that there will be no trade offs or fines associated with non-compliance.
 In order to win a contract or successfully rebid on a contract, you will need to pass the audit.
 It is critical to start with these basic steps.

 - Create an System Security Plan (SSP).
 A properly written SSP and set of policies will be the baseline for all levels.

 - Configure your information systems to NIST 800-171 or migrate to one.

-For more information and to stay up to date on the latest requirements, hear from Katie Arrington and team at the Cloud Security and Compliance Series (CS2) that will be in Indianapolis on Feb 11 and San Diego April 14.
-You can register for CS2 San Diego by clicking the image below.
+For more information and to stay up to date on the latest requirements, hear from Katie Arrington and team at the Cloud Security and Compliance Series (CS2) that will be later in 2020.
+You can learn more about CS2 by clicking the icon below.